What Is a Substance Abuse and Addiction Counseling Degree?

-Addiction is a disease that tears apart families, ruins lives and adversely affects whole communities.
-As an aspiring substance abuse counselor, you can make a difference.
+Addiction is a disorder that tears apart families, ruins lives and adversely affects whole communities.
+As an aspiring substance abuse counselor, you can help make a difference.
 Enroll in Grand Canyon University’s Bachelor of Science in Counseling with an Emphasis in Addiction, Chemical Dependency and Substance Abuse.
-Offered by the College of Humanities and Social Sciences, this addiction counseling degree prepares students to serve individuals, families and communities with competence and compassion.
+Offered by the College of Humanities and Social Sciences, this addiction counseling degree offers students the opportunity to serve individuals, families and communities with competence and compassion.

-What You’ll Learn with a BS in Addiction Counseling
+What You’ll Be Taught in a BS in Addiction Counseling Program

-The BS degree in addiction counseling at GCU is an accredited program that provides students with a firm academic foundation in the counseling field.
+The bachelor's degree in substance abuse and addiction counseling at GCU is an accredited program that provides students with an academic foundation in the counseling field.
 The degree requires a total of 120 credits for completion.
-Online classes are available to meet the needs of a diverse student body.
-Students benefit from learning a blend of theoretical knowledge and applied skills, including hands-on learning experiences.
-Some of the courses included with this degree program include the following:
+Online classes are available to help meet the needs of a diverse student body.

 - Foundations of Addiction and Substance Use

 - Psychopharmacology in Treatment of Addiction and Substance Use Disorders

 - Relapse Prevention in the Treatment of Addiction and Substance Use Disorder